-Lindsey Graham, Once One Of Donald Trump’s Staunches Allies, Now In A War Of Words Over Syria Withdrawal
+Lindsey Graham, Once One Of Donald Trump’s Staunchest Allies, Now In A War Of Words Over Syria Withdrawal

-South Carolina Senator Lindsey Graham, long one of Donald Trump’s staunchest allies, is now in a war of words with his former “golf buddy,” as The Associated Press describes him, over the withdrawal of U.S. troops from Syria.
+South Carolina Senator Lindsey Graham, long one of Donald Trump’s staunchest allies, is now in a war of words with his former golf buddy, as The Associated Press describes him, over the withdrawal of U.S. troops from Syria.

 The decision was met with harsh criticism from both sides of the aisle, who noted that the Kurds had been the United States’ allies in the region for the better part of two decades.
 Leaving the region would leave the ethnic group open to an invasion from Turkey, said critics at the time, and indeed, Turkey has made an incursion into Syria.
-Trump, for his part, has shrugged aside the matter, saying that the Kurds didn’t help the U.S. in World War II, and that their fate “has nothing to do with us.”
+Trump, for his part, has shrugged off the matter, saying that the Kurds didn’t help the U.S. in World War II, and that their fate “has nothing to do with us.”

 At the time of the announcement, Graham harshly criticized the withdrawal as a “disaster in the making,” saying that if he didn’t know any better, he’d have thought that the directive came from Barack Obama.
 Further, Graham vowed to sponsor a bipartisan resolution in the Senate to oppose the move.